This blog may contain affiliate links. Read our disclosure policy for more info.

 Once you get to the top you’ll be rewarded with stunning views of the Cordillera Blanca.
 Take a break, have a picnic lunch, and enjoy the views.
 You’ll even make some doggy friends at the top!

-To get back to the city, just cross the street to the opposite side where you got dropped off and flag down a collectivo.
+To get back to the city, just across the street to the opposite side where you got dropped off and flag down a collectivo.

 Before going remember to wear sunscreen (the sun is brutal at high altitudes), bring snacks/water, and dress appropriately!

 It’s truly one of my favorite hikes in Huaraz because it was fairly easy, there were cute dogs, and the view is honestly unreal.